 - Do you want to write recipes?
 Look for themes that are optimized for food bloggers and have recipe plugins compatible with their themes.

 Before you start shopping around, definitely make a list of the things you’d like to have in your theme.
 You’ll also need to consider your budget and your tech skills.
-Some themes are a lot more expansive and some are also a lot harder to set up.
+Some themes are a lot more expensive and some are also a lot harder to set up.

 Here at Code + Coconut, we sell WordPress themes for bloggers that are super easy to set up!
 Want to take a look?
 Shop our themes.